Forricide/still-feel-alive/Chapter 9.md

 A nod, mute.
 Now that she's had a moment to take it all in, the chaos seems more manageable.
 To her left, Newter leaps at a woman carrying a bow; a moment before contact, she disappears in a burst of light and fire.
 To her right, a million shards of glass are floating in the air.
 She sees a familiar figure; they reach out a hand, and the glass *shatters*.

 But she can't focus on that, because the ground is changing underneath her.
 Where the legion of men was charging forward, the concrete buckles, a churning mass of what looks like sand surging up to replace it.
 She looks away as they tumble over one another, bloodthirsty cries turning strangled.
-The woman Newter was charging has less than a second to regain footing before
+The woman Newter was charging appears on a small hill of pavement; she has less than a second to regain footing before he's already flying at her, the terrain warping to block off different escape routes.

+She disappears in a burst of flame; Newter flings himself halfway across the street, forcing the woman to retreat once again.

 [simurgh wing? this does not seem as bad as I'd previously thought]